cts2/twinkql/documentation/spring-template-factory.md

 ---
 layout: documentation
-title: Setting up the Twinkql Context using Spring
+title: Setting up the TwinkqlTemplate using Spring
 ---

 ### Purpose